brianpetro/obsidian-smart-connections/README.md

 ## Mission
 ### For Individuals
-Open-source has been around a long time, but, over the past decade it seems that the primary beneficiary of open-source has shifted away from individuals and toward corporate interests.
-For example, see the many VC-funded open-source projects.
+Open source has been around for a long time.
+Still, over the past decade, the primary beneficiary of open source has shifted away from individuals and toward corporate interests.
+This shift can be seen by looking at the many VC-funded "open-source" projects.

+In contrast, Smart Connections is designed for individuals, emphasizing accessibility for the less technical, and is funded directly by users.

-It's my belief that open-source software that serves individuals directly is one way we can prevent growing inequality from new AI technologies.
-Smart Connections is designed for individuals, with an emphasis on non-technical individuals.
+I believe that open-source software that serves individuals directly, like Smart Connections, is one of the best ways we can ensure equitable access to AI-provided opportunities.
 ## What People Are Saying
 - ["I actually decided to start using Obsidian BECAUSE of Smart Connections."](https://github.com/brianpetro/obsidian-smart-connections/issues/441#:~:text=I%20actually%20decided%20to%20start%20using%20Obsidian%20BECAUSE%20of%20Smart%20Connections.)
 - ["This is such a game-changingly helpful plugin"](https://github.com/brianpetro/obsidian-smart-connections/issues/329#issuecomment-2002162224:~:text=This%20is%20such%20a%20game%2Dchangingly%20helpful%20plugin)